briankariuki/ash_sitemap/README.md

 # AshSitemap

-AshSitemap is an ash extension that helps in generating sitemaps from your ash resources.
+AshSitemap is an ash extension that generates sitemaps from your ash resources.

 ## Getting Started